card-io/card.io-Android-SDK/README.md

 Instructions
 ------------

-The card.io Android SDK is a single card.io.jar file and two native libraries.

 The information in this guide is enough to get started.
 For additional details, see our **[javadoc](http://card-io.github.io/card.io-Android-SDK/)**.

 *(Note: in the past, developers needed to sign up at the [card.io site](https://www.card.io) and obtain an* `app token`. *This is no longer required.)*